Blog > Category > Energy Efficiency

 Understanding Visible Light Transmittance

 The amount of light you let into your home is a matter of personal taste.
-When replacing your windows, understanding the VT will help you get it right.
+When replacing your windows, knowing what VT is and how to control it will help you get it right.

 LoE-glass-the-basics

-LoE glass, also known as Low-emissivity glass or low-E glass, is a glass with properties that reflect radiant heat, thus potentially improving the thermal efficiency of a window.
-Emissivity is a measure of how much a glass surface transfers radiant heat through it.
+Low-emissivity (low-E or LoE) glass, commonly known as LoE glass, is engineered to reflect radiant heat, significantly improving the thermal efficiency of windows.
+Emissivity measures how much heat a glass surface transfers through it.

 Keeping your energy costs down and comfort level up